-With wintry days ahead, vacationers and long-term residents may be looking for activities that suit the colder temperatures.
-Thankfully, Kelowna has a vibrant cultural landscape that can keep an art lover occupied for days.
-Since it often gets overshadowed by its famous beaches and vineyards, we’re here to share what spots are worth visiting for art enthusiasts.
+From museums and arts centres to sculpture gardens and gift shops, Kelowna has a vibrant cultural landscape that can keep an art lover occupied for days.
+Since it often gets overshadowed by Kelowna’s famous beaches and vineyards, we’re here to share what spots are worth visiting for art enthusiasts.

 The Shore Kelowna is located in Kelowna’s Lower Mission neighbourhood, steps away from plenty of attractions of its own and a quick 10-minute drive from the city’s cultural district.
-Let’s get started.
+We’ve put together an itinerary for an colourful afternoon filled with coffee and artistic inspiration.
+Let’s get started!

 Marmalade Cat Cafe